 There’s a great online tool that you can use to check whether you are eligible to claim maternity/paternity leave and pay (as well as Maternity Allowance, which may help self-employed mums).
 It’ll also calculate how much you could receive.
 Head over to the Government tool here, ensure you have everything ready in the ‘Before you start’ section and click the green ‘Start now’ button.

 If you’re not eligible for Statutory Maternity Leave or Pay, other Government help options may be available.
 For example, for the self-employed, those who have recently stopped working, or are receiving one or more benefits.
 Click the bold blue link for more details.

 Did you know that it’s possible to take unpaid parental leave if your child is under 18?
 In fact, eligible employees are entitled to up to 18 weeks off work before their child reaches the age of 18.
 Rules apply, of course, including a maximum of 4 weeks of unpaid parental leave being allowed in any one year.
 We cover eligibility and the finer detail in a separate post, so click the bold link earlier in this paragraph for the complete picture.

 Outstanding Childcare in Streatham, for Your Baby, Toddler or Under-5

 Are you looking for a high quality nursery in Streatham for your baby, toddler or under-five child?
-Little Cedars Day Nursery offers outstanding childcare in Streatham, close to Streatham Common, Streatham Hill, Streatham Park, Furzedown, Tooting and Balham.
+Little Cedars Day Nursery offers outstanding childcare in Streatham, close to Streatham Common, Streatham Hill, Streatham Park, Furzedown, Tooting, Tooting Bec, Tooting Common, Balham, Norbury & Colliers Wood.
 We’re one of the very best nurseries in SW16 and open on weekdays throughout the year.
 We’d love to show you and your little one around, so you can see the setting in action, and to answer any questions that you might have.
 Please select an option: